endico/PurpleAir-for-MagTag/README.md

 Plug the MagTag into your computer and it will show up as a USB drive called `CIRCUITPY`.
 Copy the file `code.py` and the `fonts` folder to the drive.
 If the battery is plugged in you may need to hit the reset button first.

-Follow the directions in this tutorial to install the necessary libraries from the latest bundle. https://learn.adafruit.com/creating-magtag-projects-with-circuitpython/magtag-specific-circuitpython-libraries
+Follow the directions in this tutorial to install the necessary libraries from the latest bundle.
+You need a version of the library dated February 27, 2021 or later. https://learn.adafruit.com/creating-magtag-projects-with-circuitpython/magtag-specific-circuitpython-libraries

 If things aren't working you might also need to install a new version of CircuitPython.
 If the face of your MagTag is black then its a newer version and you can do the UF2 installation and ignore the part about bin files.